Quantum optical shallow networks: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 S.R. acknowledges support from the PRIN MUR Project 2022SW3RPY.
 A.R.M. acknowledges support from the PNRR MUR Project PE0000023-NQSTI.
 C.M. acknowledges support from the National Research Centre for HPC, Big Data and Quantum Computing, PNRR MUR Project CN0000013-ICSC.
 L.M. acknowledges support from the PRIN MUR Project 2022RATBS4.
-S.L. acknowledges support from ARO, DOE, and DARPA.
+SL: This material is based upon work supported by, or in part by, the U. S. Army Research Laboratory and the U. S. Army Research Office under contract/grant number W911NF2310255, and by DoE under contract, DE-SC0012704.